 David A. Myers was elected to the Board in May 2003 and re-elected for a fifth term on January 2014.
 Myers has been with the San Diego County Sheriff's Department for more than 28 years, fulfilling various assignments as a deputy, sergeant, lieutenant, captain and now commander.

-Appointed November 2010, Dick Vortmann became a Board member after leading National Steel and Shipbuilding Company (NASSCO) for 22 years as president, CEO and chairman.
-Part of Vortmann's role in leading the billion-dollar shipbuilding and ship repair company was management of the organization's defined benefit and defined contribution plans for thousands of employees.
+Appointed November 2010, Dick Vortmann became a Board member after leading the 4,500 employee National Steel and Shipbuilding Company (NASSCO) for 22 years as president, CEO and chairman.
+Part of Vortmann's role in leading the billion-dollar shipbuilding and ship repair company was management of the organization's defined benefit and defined contribution plans for thousands of employees

 San Diego County Supervisor Dianne Jacob was appointed to this role by the Board of Supervisors and began serving in May 2004.
 She was reappointed to the Retirement Board for a third term in January 2011.
 As a Supervisor, Jacob represents the 2nd District, which includes more than 620,000 people living in the cities of El Cajon, La Mesa, Lemon Grove, Poway and San Diego, along with Julian, Dehesa, Ramona, Jamul and other unincorporated communities.